 Tortured detainee has left hospital and will not have to serve sentence in prison

-Antwerp Prison in 2017.
+Antwerp Prison.
 Credit: Belga / Eric Lalmand

 A detainee who was found in his prison cell with serious injuries after being abused for days by fellow detainees was discharged from hospital on Friday.
 He will not have to return to prison but will instead be fitted with an ankle bracelet.